kicaj29/angular-examples/README.md

 I am not sure when we should use *registerOnValidatorChange*.
 This function has very limited documentation but here I found answer https://stackoverflow.com/questions/42891017/angular2-custom-template-validator-has-stale-values
 but I am not sure if it is correct because if I do not use it this example is also working fine.

+This control has also another dedicated directive *MySuperControlForbiddenValueValidatorDirective* that implements *Validator* interface.
+In case we want use this validator in reactive forms we pass *superforbiddenValueValidator* as array element when we create form.

 Links: